The Editor

 Subjects discussed

-So to discuss about this awesome festive season, I have invited to our studio, I think, the best resource person under the sun.
+So to discuss this awesome festive season, I have invited to our studio, I think, the best resource person under the sun.
 Kala Keerthi Rohana Pradeepa, Mr Edwin Ariyadasa, of course, he’s a well known journalist in the country and he is also the editor of the largest illustrated English version of Dhammapada called the Treasury of Truth.
 And to join him…

-Imagine, as a child, I had read John Milton, Paradise Lost… works like that.
-In my childhood days, these various Sunday stores from which you buy provision for home, they used to wrap whatever we buy in newspapers.
-Maybe sugar, maybe the provisions that are needed for homes and the newspapers had been imported from America.
+In my childhood days, these various Sunday stores from which you buy provisions for the home used to wrap whatever we bought in newspapers.
+Maybe sugar, maybe provisions needed for homes — and the newspapers had been imported from America.
 Sometimes I would read some of those.
-They are brought, then I unwrap them, smoothen them and read.
-Strange enough, I can still remember some of the goods were wrapped in copies of New York Times, New York Times literary supplements and things like that.
+They were brought, then I would unwrap them, smoothen them and read.

 Comments